 Otherwise make sure to pack treats, food for your dog and clean drinkable water.
 Always be vigilant of your dog’s condition during runs.
 This might mean taking more frequent breaks than you normally would.

+Can a dog run a marathon?
+Yes, absolutely!
 If you take the proper precautions and care, both you and your dog will thoroughly enjoy the experiences you have out on the open road.

-Bio: Sarah Jones writes for Crazy Pet Guy.
+Guest Author Bio: Sarah Jones writes for Crazy Pet Guy.
 She adores pets and loves spending time with them.
 For that reason, she started her blog to share what she knows and what others have taught her.